evangelua/Artist-Lookup/README.md

-This is just the initialized README
+This currently only will find the number of unique words per song(hard-coded URL which pulls from Genius.com)